-ANIP is a one semester research-based internship for academic credit.
-It is usually a 10 week placement within which students must complete their required amount of days (this depends on which ANIP course has been selected).
+ANIP is a one-semester research-based internship for academic credit.
+It is usually a 10-week placement within which students must complete their required amount of days (this depends on which ANIP course they choose).

 - Any enrolled university student who has completed 2nd year (96 units).

 - Students who are studying any subject.

 - Students who are achieving a distinction average in the subject that is relevant to their possible placement.

 No. ANIP is for all students from all disciplines who wish to research a topic with a public policy focus.

 GPA will be considered but is not the only deciding factor.
 Entry to the program is based on the strength of the application overall including academic merit, research experience and placement availability.

 Yes.
 As well as applying to ANIP through the ANIP online application form, you must also apply to ANU through the ANU Admissions Office.
 Please refer to the ANU admissions policy and the English language admissions requirements for more information.